BeignetBoyy/RoboCopy/README.md

 If you want to add default AppData directories you can add them in ***default_appdata.txt***

 The size of each folder/file is written next to it in Mb.
-As the value is rounded some folders or files may be displayed as empty even tho they have data in them.
+As the value is rounded some folders or files may be displayed as empty even though they have data in them.
 Files and folders under 5 Kb will be displayed as empty

 Once you think you've checked everything, just click on the Save button and everything you've checked will be copied from you ***C:\Users\<username>*** to the selected folder